jkingsman/FreeStep/README.md

 * It's easy for beginners to extend!

 ## Cool Things
-* 100% encrypted with the Rabbit cipher - even over untrusted connections!
+* 100% encrypted with the Rabbit cipher - encryption can be trusted even over untrusted connections!
 * The key never leaves the user side, nor is there any logging performed whatsoever - extremely anonymous
-* It supports the drag and drop sending of images with the HTML5 File API (encrypted, of course)
+* It supports the drag and drop sending of images with the HTML5 File API (encrypted, of course), with fallbacks for mobile
 * It's open source and MIT licensed - you can edit, inspect the code, and tweak to your needs
 * **Because it's open source, _it's transparent._ Don't trust your data to a chat service that is purportedly secure, but unwilling to open the code for you to examine.**